Executive Director (SUDCC)

 MBA, LMFT, Division Chief Executive Officer

 Yessica Avancena, MBA, LMFT is a licensed Marriage and Family Therapist specializing in children, adults and blended family structures.
 She is also the current Division CEO of Aspire Behavioral.
 Her work experience includes both private clinical practice and County Mental Health/Hospital roles where she was in leadership and management.
 She is a psychotherapist that is UCLA-trained in Mindfulness Application Practices which have been shown to be effective to treat ADHD, Anxiety and Mood Disorders as well as overall stress reduction.
 She has received additional training in the areas of Dialectical Behavior Therapy, which utilizes awareness and mindfulness concepts along with progressive relaxation and guided meditation techniques for symptom reduction.
 Trained in alternative healing methods such as guided meditation, essential oils, and Reiki healing energy, she uses an empathetic and client-centered approach to change which meets the individual where they are for a holistic approach to healing.
-She is bilingl in Spanish and bi-cultural with extensive knowledge of Hispanic culture.
+She is bilingual in Spanish/English and bi-cultural with extensive knowledge of Hispanic culture.

 Clinical Manager M.S., AMFT, APCC